ptifur/react-google-maps-polyline/readme.md

 - Work with Google Maps Javascript API in React

-- Fecth data from a remote json file
+- Get data from a json file

 - Responsive layout